Nara and Heian Periods (710 - 1185)

-The monasteries quickly gained such strong political influence that, in
+The monasteries quickly gained such strong political

-government, the capital was moved to
+emperor and central government, the capital was moved to

 Nagaoka in 784, and finally to Heian (Kyoto) in 794 where it

 One characteristic of the Nara and Heian periods is a gradual

-decline of Chinese influence which, nevertheless, remained strong.
+decline of Chinese influence which, nevertheless, remained

-were established in addition to
+several governmental offices were established in addition to

 model, for example.
 In the arts too, native Japanese

 movements became increasingly popular.
 The development

 of the Kana syllables made the creation of actual Japanese

 literature possible.
 Several new Buddhist sects that were

 imported from China during the Heian period, were also

-Among the worst failures of the Taika reforms were the land and
+Among the worst failures of the Taika reforms were the land

-tenants of larger land owners.
+properties and became tenants of larger land owners.

 succeeded in achieving tax immunity.
 As a result, the state

-income decreased, and over the centuries, the
+income decreased, and over the centuries, the political power

-the large independent land owners.
+independent land owners.

 The Fujiwara family controlled the political scene of the

-Heian period over several centuries through strategic intermarriages with
+Heian period over several centuries through strategic

-offices in Kyoto and the major
+the important political offices in Kyoto and the major

 Fujiwara Michinaga in the year 1016.
-After
+After Michinaga,

-is how the military class became more and more influential,
+how the military class became more and more influential,

 especially in Eastern Japan.